grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 ### Another example

 Let's assume that we have a code for handling alarms.
-When alarm is triggered, all gates are closed, sirens are turned on and message is sent to special forces with highest priority to arrive and terminate the intruder.
+When an alarm is triggered, all gates are closed, sirens are turned on and a message is sent to special forces with the highest priority to arrive and terminate the intruder.
 Any error in this procedure leads to shutting down power in the building.
 If this workflow is coded like this:

 ```csharp
 try